diagridio/catalyst-samples/pub_sub/java/README.md

 In Diagrid CRA, a project serves as a mechanism to group resources, facilitating easier management and ensuring isolation.
 By executing the above commands, you'll authenticate with your Diagrid account, create a new project named quickstarts provisioned with default managed services (specifically a pubsub broker and a key-value store), and configure the CLI to target this newly created project for all subsequent commands.
 This ensures that any resources you create or manage will be associated with this project.

 ## Clone and Build the Java Applications
-Start by cloning the quickstart repository and navigating to the pubsub/java folder:
+Clone the quickstart repository and navigate:

 ```bash
 git clone git@github.com:diagridio/cra-quickstarts.git
 cd pub_sub/java
 ```

-Next, build each Java application using Apache Maven:
+Build the Java applications:

 ```bash
 cd checkout